Teaching Effectively During Times of Disruption

-Staff computer equipment is purchased and issued by their department.
-IT will arrange a meeting to orient each new staff person, provide accounts, and set up equipment.
-Computer equipment for full-time faculty is purchased and issued by IT on a three-year upgrade cycle.
+IT will arrange a meeting to orient each new employee, provide accounts, and set up equipment.
 Adjunct faculty may request a loaner laptop during the terms that they are teaching.
-New faculty may contact Bryan Del Bene, email@example.com, to arrange computer assignment and orientation to their accounts, WebAdvisor, and D2L, the College’s learning management system.
+New faculty may contact the Technology Resource Center, firstname.lastname@example.org, to arrange computer assignment and orientation to their accounts, WebAdvisor, and D2L, the College’s learning management system.

 Faculty and Staff Supported Technology